stephenh/stephenh.github.com/content/drafts/using-sti-to-evolve-entities.md

 Within Approach 2 itself (reusing the `Task` entity), there were also several tactical options:

-1. Add adhoc `if/else` handling to each v1-/v2-specific location within `Task.ts` & our `Task`-related GraphQL resolvers.
+1. Add adhoc `if v1/else v2` handling to each v1-/v2-specific location within `Task.ts` & our `Task`-related GraphQL resolvers.

    In this approach, we'd add the v2-specific columns to the `tasks` table, deprecate the v1-specific columns in the `tasks` table, and then just generally add "if v1/v2" checks at random spots in the codebase.
 Like `tasks.old_column` is required for v1 tasks, `tasks.new_column` is required for v2 tasks.